 Radiography students are generally off campus in an area healthcare agency one to three days per week depending upon the semester.
 At the beginning of each semester, students should give family members, significant others, schools, daycare centers, etc. their schedule (dates, days, and hours), including the phone number of the healthcare agency.
-Students should also clearly communicate to these persons the policy that incoming calls for students will not be honored except in the case of an emergency.
+Students should inform these persons of any schedule modifications for the semester.
+Students will not be honored except in the case of an emergency.
 Most hospitals prohibit the use of cellular telephones except in designated areas of the agency.
 The student may use the cell phone on breaks or lunchtime in these areas.
 A good option for emergencies is to have calls made to Angie Bare, administrative assistant who can locate the student and deliver a message.
 Her number is 336.633.0264.
 If you are unable to reach Ms. Bare at that number, you can also call the RCC switchboard at 336-633-0200.